Selling, buying or transferring a property

 • Self-correct any return where you under-declared the relevant valuation(s).
 You must pay any additional taxes and interest due.

 • Ensure that any exemption you claimed has been verified by Revenue.
 If your exemption is not Revenue verified, you must apply to Revenue for verification before the property can be sold or transferred.
-You must hold the documentation in support of your exemption.
+You must hold the documentation in support of your exemption claim.

 • If your claim for exemption was made incorrectly, you must: